favoritemedium/sso-prototype/README.md

     alias pm="./manage.py"
     export DEBUG=on

+This app needs Github app for 3rd part login, please [register your app](https://github.com/settings/applications/new), and set `/callback/github` as callback address.
+After registration done, copy `fmproject/config.json.example` to `fmproject/config.json` and fill *client_id* and *client_secret* from registered app to that file.

 Then I can cd into project root and run the site in debug mode with:

     $ pm runserver